Argentina: Foreign relations

 Foreign policy is handled by the Ministry of Foreign Affairs, International Trade and Worship, which answers to the President.
 The country is one of the G-15 and G-20 major economies of the world, and a founding member of the UN, WBG, WTO and OAS.

 In 2012 Argentina was elected again to a two-year non-permanent position on the United Nations Security Council and is participating in major peacekeeping operations in Haiti, Cyprus, Western Sahara and the Middle East.
 Argentina is described as a middle power.

-A prominent Latin American and Southern Cone regional power, Argentina co-founded OEI and CELAC.
+A prominent Latin American and Southern Cone regional power, Argentina cofounded OEI and CELAC.

 It is also a founding member of the Mercosur block, having Brazil, Paraguay, Uruguay and Venezuela as partners.
-Since 2002 the country has emphasized its key role in Latin American integration, and the block—which has some supranational legislative functions—is its first international priority.
+Since 2002 the country has emphasised its key role in Latin American integration, and the block—which has some supranational legislative functions—is its first international priority.

 Argentina claims 965597 km2 in Antarctica, where it has the world's oldest continuous state presence, since 1904.
 This overlaps claims by Chile and the United Kingdom, though all such claims fall under the provisions of the 1961 Antarctic Treaty, of which Argentina is a founding signatory and permanent consulting member, with the Antarctic Treaty Secretariat being based in Buenos Aires.